 The residential communities and multifamily apartment developments that we build are subject to a large variety of local, state and federal statutes, ordinances, rules and regulations relating to, among other things, zoning, construction permits or entitlements, construction materials, density, building design and property elevation, building codes and handling of waste.
 These include laws requiring the use of construction materials that reduce the need for energy-consuming heating and cooling systems.
 These laws and regulations are subject to frequent change and often increase construction costs.
 In some instances, we must comply with laws that require commitments from us to provide roads and other offsite infrastructure, and may require them to be in place prior to the commencement of new construction.
 These laws and regulations are usually administered by counties and municipalities and may result in fees and assessments or building moratoriums.
 In addition, certain new development projects are subject to assessments for schools, parks, streets and highways and other public improvements, the costs of which can be substantial.
 Also, some states are attempting to make homebuilders responsible for violations of wage and other labor laws by their subcontractors.
+Recent National Labor Relations Board decisions may give support to these efforts if they are upheld on appeal.

 Residential homebuilding and apartment development are also subject to a variety of local, state and federal statutes, ordinances, rules and regulations concerning the protection of health and the environment.
 These environmental laws include such areas as storm water and surface water management, soil, groundwater and wetlands protection, subsurface conditions and air quality protection and enhancement.
 Environmental laws and existing conditions may result in delays, may cause us to incur substantial compliance and other costs and may prohibit or severely restrict homebuilding activity in environmentally sensitive regions or areas.
+A recent decision of the California Supreme Court will delay the start of one of the master planned mixed-use developments in California being undertaken by FivePoint Communities management company.